How To Visit The Hospital De La Santa Creu I Sant Pau This Year

 Escala d’Honor

-The Vestibule (in Catalan, Vestíbul) is crowned by nine vaults covered with mosaics, while the Staircase of Honor (in Catalan, Escala d’Honor) is made of marble.
-When you go up (or down), don’t forget to admire the large octagonal stained glass window on the ceiling, which was created in the workshop of Antoni Rigalt i Blanch!
+The Vestibule (in Catalan, Vestíbul) features nine mosaic-covered vaults, while the marble Staircase of Honor (in Catalan, Escala d’Honor) includes a striking octagonal stained-glass window on the ceiling, which was created in the workshop of Antoni Rigalt i Blanch.

 Sala Domènech i Montaner

-On the first floor, the Domènech i Montaner Hall (in Catalan, Sala Domènech i Montaner) steals all the attention.
-At almost 18 meters high, the former main hall of the Hospital de la Santa Creu i Sant Pau includes sculptures by Pau Gargallo, a painting by Aleix Clapés, polychrome mosaics and ceramics, and a stone balustrade narrating a prayer through its balusters.
+On the first floor, the Domènech i Montaner Hall (in Catalan, Sala Domènech i Montaner) stands out at nearly 18 meters high, with sculptures by Pau Gargallo, a painting by Aleix Clapés, polychrome mosaics and ceramics, and a stone balustrade narrating a prayer through its balusters.

 Before we continue, it’s important to note that this guide follows a west-east route – or left-to-right route – so you don’t have to walk back and forth!